project-ida/two-state-quantum-systems/src/04-spin-boson-model.md

 commutator(H,P)
 ```

-A [zero commutator with H](https://youtu.be/eZ2UKJqLs4M) tells us that parity is conserved as the system evolves.
+A [zero commutator with H](https://youtu.be/eZ2UKJqLs4M) tells us that parity is indeed conserved as the system evolves.
 We can therefore break up the description of our system into two universes based on whether the states have even (+1) parity or odd (-1) parity.

-Let's look at even parity manually before we create a function to handle separation of the parity universes.
+Before we automate the process of universe separation based on parity, let's manually take a look at even parity.

 First, we need to get the row/column numbers where we have parity = 1